 ATI Affiliated Centers

-The TRANSPORATION POLICY RESEARCH CENTER will play a central role in the Alabama Transportation Institute, helping to communicate and interpret research findings to the general public and policy-makers.
-An important first task for the TPRC and ATI will be the production of the Alabama 2040 Report, an independent, authoritative assessment of transportation infrastructure and mobility needs through 2030.
-The report, which will draw upon the combined expertise of the ATI, will also address investment needs, possible sources and potential returns from a set of alternative investment scenarios.
+The TRANSPORTATION POLICY RESEARCH CENTER plays a central role in the Alabama Transportation Institute, helping to communicate and interpret research findings to the general public and policy-makers.
+An important first task for the TPRC and ATI has been the production of the Alabama 2040 Report, an independent, authoritative assessment of transportation infrastructure and mobility needs through 2040.
+The report, which draws upon the combined expertise of the ATI, also addresses investment needs, possible sources and potential returns from a set of alternative investment scenarios.
 It will serve as the foundation of additional research and implementation studies.

 The CENTER FOR ADVANCED PUBLIC SAFETY is an applied research center focused on the integration of technology into real-world problems that impact public safety and well-being.
 CAPS develops new technology for police officers, emergency management units and for government business units that support transportation, vehicle tax registration, human services, tax collection and a host of transportation-related priorities.
 With the provision of cutting edge technology that impacts lives in many different ways, CAPS personnel engage in engineering and applied social/behavioral science research made possible by technology-produced substrate data.
 To support this applied research, researchers in the center also maintain a strong basic research stream in data analytics and the computing technology needed to support big data in society.